skleyee/GrowingAnimals/README.md

 What's need to do:
-install dependencies(composer, npm)
+install dependencies(composer, npm).
-make migrations and seeds
+Create database growingAnimals, make migrations and seeds